 All symptoms on infected trees occur above the ground.
 C. parasitica attacks the bark of European sweet chestnut and enters through fissures or wounds.
 On grafted trees, infections are most frequently found in the region of the graft, where callusing occurs.
 In coppices or orchards, infections are often located at the base of the stem (collars or insertion points), although bark death does not spread into the root system.

-The fungus can spread with such rapidity in infected bark that stems or branches are soon girdled and the dead bark becomes visible as a sunken canker.
+The fungus can spread so rapidly in infected bark that stems or branches are soon girdled and the dead bark becomes visible as a sunken canker (left).
+Also shown in the picture are the masses of yellow-orange to reddish-brown pustules, the size of a pin-head, which develop on infected bark.
+These fruit bodies erupt through lenticels and exude long, orange-yellow tendrils of spores in moist weather.
 Above the girdling canker, leaves wilt and turn brown, but remain hanging on the tree.
 Below the canker, branches have healthy foliage and, after a short time, new shoots are produced below the area of dead bark.
 It is common to find many cankers on a single tree.

 On young, smooth-barked branches the cankered bark can be a bright brown, in contrast to the greenish colour of normal bark.
 On older stem infections, the discoloration or sunken nature of the infected bark is much less obvious.
 When the bark is killed rapidly the stem is girdled without any callus formation.

 Another characteristic symptom is the formation of pale-brown mycelial fans in the inner bark, although these can only be revealed by cutting away the outer bark.